staples-sparx/StaplesLabs.github.io/index.md

 # You Said SparX?

 Staples is the world's **3rd largest eCommerce player**.
 No problem is trivial.
-If you want scale, a firehose of data, and the chance to target and impact **50 million users**... we got it!
+You want scale, a firehose of data, and the chance to target and impact **50 million users**... we got it!

-SparX is a **small team** (30 people), operating in **startup mode**: we are in charge of pushing the envelope to **take things to the next level**.
+SparX is a **small team** (30 people), operating in **startup mode**: we are in charge of pushing the envelope and **taking things to the next level**.

 We specialize in cutting-edge technologies and we leverage them to build actual products which directly impact Staples bottom line: **Big